Percolation Diagrams Derived from First-Principles Investigation of Chemical Short-Range Order in Binary Alloys

-In this study, we developed a mixed-space cluster expansion model for the size-mismatched Cu-Rh binary alloy to investigate the percolation and the associated passivation behavior.
-We demonstrated that the Cu-Rh alloy exhibits an opposite short-range ordering tendency compared to its long-range phase-separating behavior.
-This observation is explained in terms of coherency strain energy, and the strain energy contribution is also included in the cluster expansion Hamiltonian.
-Using the Warren-Cowley SRO parameters computed from CE model-based Monte Carlo simulations and our SRO-modulated percolation threshold model, we calculate the associated 1st NN percolation threshold maps for the Cu-Rh alloy.
-Using the polynomial fit of the percolation threshold variation with $\alpha$ from our percolation crossover model, we calculated the associated first NN percolation threshold diagram for the Cu-Rh alloy.
-From the percolation threshold difference diagrams, we identified a \textit{critical} region that marks the onset of percolation in binary alloys.
-Shifting this region towards the left by employing appropriate alloy processing protocols can help design corrosion-resistant alloys.
+To conclude, we developed a mixed-space cluster expansion model for the size-mismatched Cu-Rh binary alloy to investigate the percolation and the associated passivation behavior.
+The coherency strain energy was explicitly included in the cluster expansion model.
+Using the cluster expansion model to calculate the Warren-Cowley SRO parameters via Monte Carlo simulations, we demonstrated that the Cu-Rh alloy exhibits an opposite short-range ordering tendency compared to its long-range phase-separating behavior.
+The polynomial fit of the percolation threshold variation with $\alpha_1$ from our percolation-crossover model was used to obtain the associated first NN chemical percolation diagram for the Cu-Rh alloy.
+We identified a \textit{critical} region in the chemical percolation diagram that sets the composition for the onset of percolation in binary alloys.
+From a design perspective for complex concentrated alloys, this diagram can serve as a tool to guide element selection and alloy processing, allowing the \textit{critical} region to be shifted towards the left and facilitating the design of corrosion-resistant materials.